singlestore-labs/singlestore-cloudflare-external-functions/README.md

 * Translating text content between languages using [Amazon Translate][aws-translate]
 * Performing sentiment analysis (included in this repository)
+* Loading data from an external API (included in this repository)
 * Pushing or pulling data to or from an external system
 * ...anything else you can put behind an HTTP server 😊